Xploit1Official/Xploit1Official/README.md

     end
 end

--- Update the highlights periodically to make them visible through walls while true do
+while true do
     raycastToPlayers()
-    wait(0.1) -- Adjust the frequency based on your preference and performance considerations end
+    wait(1) -- Adjust the frequency based on your preference and performance considerations end